howerj/libforth/libforth.md

         2d      2dup
         2D      2drop

-* Command line argument parsing could be improved, and a startup script specified by an environment variable added.
-* The "check\_bounds" function, whilst useful for debugging, limits the virtual machine to address only in its range.
+* The "check\_bounds" function, whilst useful for debugging, limits the memory addressable by the virtual machine to only within its memory limits
 * A line editor could be added, although this really would not be a priority.
-* A way to integrate calls to arbitrary functions that can be loaded at run time could be added, although making this portable according to the C standard would make the code ugly (as function pointers are not guaranteed to be the size of a uintptr\_t).
+* A way to integrate calls to arbitrary functions that can be loaded at run time could be added
-* A debug mode and optional compilation of range checking functions should be added to the main interpreter
+* The program command line interface could be improved by:
+  - an evaluate argument that would evaluate a string
+  - an environment variable to load up a start file
+  - allocate a desired virtual memory size
+  - ...

 ### Notes